Between 1898 and 1909 some of the largest Swiss private railway companies were nationalised.

 so that the classic trains no longer travel through the Alpine landscapes they have been a part of for so long.

-But the classic trains are still admired by much of the population.
+The classic locomotives are still admired by much of the population.

 A model of the class Ae6/6 travels through Swiss Miniature.